levonk/interview-data-engineer/README.md

 * Provide a normalized understanding of the candidates coding skills

 ## Guidelines
 * If you recieved this, or any details about this, prior to it being assigned to you from a full time employee representative of the company you're interviewing at then please notify the interviewer before starting.
-Agents of the company (consultants, recruiters, etc...) are not considered full time employees.
+Agents of the company (consultants, 3rd-party recruiters, etc...) are not considered full time employees.
 * Do not fork this repository if you will be providing an answer.
 * If you think this is going to take a significant amount of your time, don't do this.
 * Do not assume that you should only use tools/services that can run within your IDE.
 The preference is to identify what production level tools/libraries/services you would recommend.
-* The team currently uses Eclipse and IntelliJ
+* The team currently uses Eclipse and IntelliJ, use what you want (and document) but, don't make it hard for your teammates to build your project.
 * Submit the work via GitHub
 * If there are any improvements that you would make to this Epic around the requirements or your implementation, feel free to make them or add them via a Readme or inline comments.